proxystore/proxystore/README.md

 pip install proxystore
 ```

-Many features require dependencies that are not installed by default but can
-be enabled via extras installation options such as `endpoints`, `kafka`, or `redis`.
+Leveraging third-party libraries may require dependencies not installed by default but can be enabled via extras installation options (e.g., `endpoints`, `kafka`, or `redis`).
-*All* optional dependencies can be installed with:
+*All* additional dependencies can be installed with:
 ```bash
 pip install proxystore[all]
 ```
 This will also install the [`proxystore-ex`](https://extensions.proxystore.dev/)
-package which contains extension and experimental features.
+package which contains extensions and experimental features.
 The extensions package can also be installed with `pip` using
 `proxystore[extensions]` or `proxystore-ex`.